daily-demos/electron-overlay/README.md

 ## What's next

 - Try limiting the number of tiles that can appear by default on the screen, avoiding over-crowding in large calls.
-- Try adding a tile that always highlights the currently speaking user if they aren't already shown.
 - Try allowing users to increase the size of a tile (for example, maybe someone wants to increase a user's tile size when they are screen shaing?)
+- Experiment with adding ways for a user to snap or "tidy" their tiles into convenient layouts on the screen.